creative-connections/Bodylight.js-Components/README.md

 3) the exported ZIP contains JS file - to be reffered from `bdl-fmi` component, and `modelDescription.xml` - standard FMU description with variable references.
 4) optional - export Adobe Animate animation into CreateJS library usable by `bdl-adobe` component.
 5) use the Bodylight components, This plugin is distributed in 2 different way: 1) as standard web components or 2) as aurelia components.
-   * **1. Standard web components** - follow this section to create web simulator using HTML or Markdown.
+   * **1. Standard web components** - distribution recommended to build web simulator using enhanced HTML or Markdown.
-   * **2. Aurelia web components** - follow instruction at [aurelia-bodylight-plugin at GITHUB](https://github.com/creative-connections/aurelia-bodylight-plugin)
+   * **2. Aurelia web components** - recommended for more complex web application, further info at [aurelia-bodylight-plugin at GITHUB](https://github.com/creative-connections/aurelia-bodylight-plugin)

 ## 1. Standard web components